AJdesignb/MM621_F25/README.md

 This is my very own somewhat broken version of flappy bird.

-This is an image of a Golden below

 ![This is a picture of a dog](https://cdn.cdnstep.com/DkVh8JFXAujhfGjeWxmm/0.thumb128.webp)

 Here is a [Birdy Game](https://ajdesignb.github.io/MM621_F25/project_1_Birdy/index.html) I coded